dhall-lang/dhall-lang/docs/howtos/migrations/Deprecation-of-Optional-fold-and-Optional-build.md

 ## Migration

-* Phase 1 + 2 - Manually migrate your code
+* Phase 1 + 2 - Automatically migrate your code

-  There are no automated migration utilities during this phase.
-You will need to manually updated code to use `merge`.
+  During these phases `dhall lint` will automatically migrate code using the deprecated builtins to ease the migration process.
+This is a safe and behavior-preserving transformation.

 * Phase 3 - Your code breaks if you haven't migrated